fuzziqersoftware/resource_dasm/README.md

 This project contains multiple tools for reverse-engineering classic Mac OS applications and games.

-The most general of these is **resource_dasm**, which reads and converts resources from the resource fork of any classic Mac OS file, including applications.
+The most general of these is **resource_dasm**, which reads and converts resources from the resource fork of any classic Mac OS file, including applications. resource_dasm can also disassemble raw 68k or PowerPC machine code, as well as PEFF executables that contain code for either of those CPU architectures.
 Most of resource_dasm's functionality is also included in a library built alongside it named libresource_dasm.

-There are several programs for working with specific programs (msotly games):
+There are several programs for working with specific programs (mostly games):
 - **bt_render**: converts sprites from Bubble Trouble and Harry the Handsome Executive into BMP images
 - **dc_dasm**: disassembles DC Data from Dark Castle and converts the sprites into BMP images
 - **ferazel_render**: generates maps from Ferazel's Wand world files